-Old Fashioned Oatmeal Cake is a moist, rich cake filled with warm spices and a caramelized coconut pecan frosting.
+Old Fashioned Oatmeal Cake is a moist, rich cake filled with warm spices and a caramelized coconut frosting.
 Your new go-to favorite easy cake recipe!

 Some call it Lazy Daisy Oatmeal Cake and some call it Grandma’s Oatmeal Cake, but we can all call this cake absolutely amazing.
 The rich, cinnamon-y cake is dense yet incredibly moist and the caramelized coconut pecan frosting gives every bite crunch and extra sweetness.
 It’s an old fashioned cake that never goes out of style.

 Oatmeal Cake is not only delicious, it’s super easy.
 The frosting is meant to soak into the cake a bit as it broils, so there’s no waiting on the cake to cool.
 All of the ingredients are common pantry items, especially during the holiday baking season.
 Speaking of holidays, the oatmeal makes it a perfect coffee cake for holiday brunches!

 This Oatmeal Cake recipe uses heavy cream instead of evaporated milk in the coconut frosting, for a richer topping.
 You can swap in evaporated milk without having to adjust any of the other frosting ingredients.
 Oatmeal Cake is meant to be easy so use what you have on hand!